 Part II: Lifelong Learning: ABOG just published the 2nd quarter articles.
-Of course, you can extend or drag out those first quarter articles all the way up until the December 16th deadline, but WHY?
-You need to finish up those first quarter articles and start working on the 2nd quarter ones.
+Of course, you can extend or drag out those first-quarter articles up until the December 15th deadline, but why?
+You need to finish up those first-quarter articles and start working on the 2nd quarter ones.

 The written exam is only 100 questions, and you answer two books of fifty questions each.
 Generalists get to choose their books or “selectives” for each exam.
-Subspecialists must take the first book based upon their designated subspecialty.
-They then have to choose a second book from the generalist’s selectives.
+Subspecialists must take the first book based on their designated subspecialty.
+They then must choose a second book from the generalist’s selectives.